artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 @end
 ```

-and inside the implementation file we declare some private instance variables for things we will be needing later.
+and inside the implementation file we declare private instance variables for keeping track of the textfield and the cancel button.
+This is so we can avoid finding them in the view heirarchy when we want to change the frame it during resizing.

 ``` objc
 @interface ARSearchBar (){